zmoazeni/derp-archer/README.md

   - Benefits of depending on LevelDB
     - No longer depend on MySQL or Mongo for managing the queue (I should benchmark leveldb, but my intuition is that it's much faster)
-    - It separates and simplifies our storage We no longer need to provide a mysql migration or maintaining our connection with ActiveRecord or MongoMapper
+    - It separates and simplifies our storage.
+We no longer need to provide a mysql migration or maintain our connection with ActiveRecord or MongoMapper
   - Using Qu and LevelDB, people can use DelayedJob on non-Rails projects